Rodriguinho (footballer, born 2003)

-Rodrigo Henrique Santos de Souza (born 5 June 2003), commonly known as Rodriguinho, is a Brazilian professional footballer who plays as a midfielder for América Mineiro.
+Rodrigo Henrique Santos de Souza (born 5 June 2003), commonly known as Rodriguinho, is a Brazilian professional footballer who plays as a midfielder for Ceará, on loan from Cruzeiro.

 Career

 Born in Contagem, Minas Gerais, Rodriguinho was an América Mineiro youth graduate.
 He was promoted to the first team in December 2021, and made his senior debut on 25 January 2022, starting in a 1–2 Campeonato Mineiro away loss against Caldense.